I'm going to try and catalog the most recent postings of various literature articles that the

 - for March 24th, featuring gelid-ataraxy, this-epiphany, thehatterschild, xXI-Feel-InfiniteXx, thepoemfactory

 - for March 20th, featuring Cole-y, saltwaterlungs, BreezeWords, CalleighBlack, and Faedou

 - for March 19th, featuring setmyworldintomotion, AElfrics-Cat, winter-of-hearts, and SpamWarrior21

 Daily Bread Cafe by C-A-Harland and team

 The DailyBreadCafe is a small attempt at building a helping branch to the ever growing community on dA.
 Not only is this publication created for you, but also to help spread the love to everyone on dA.
 This group is not specifically focused on literature, but they do have literary features from time to time, which I'll feature here.
 They've taken over an old account of someone else's, so don't get too confused if you look back in the journal history and find unrelated entries.
 I imagine they're working to get everything fixed to their satisfaction.

 Love dA Lit by IrrevocableFate

-Like Daily Lit Deviant, there's no way I can post all of the Love dA Lit articles because she's been at it for three years.
-Cue the last two calendar months' (with a week off for LIT me explain u a thing thank goodness) until I write an index.
-More when I code that scroll-box.
+There's no way I can post all of the Love dA Lit articles because she's been at it for years.
 Every Sunday this article will aim to promote volunteer opportunities, various resources, prompts, challenges, and workshops, as well as highlighting various contests, and spotlighting a specific group or project for two weeks.
 This is by no means a complete list of all the literature going-ons, merely a tool to help you get involved and stay informed.

 Ladies of Lit by LadyLincoln